NoroffFEU/development-platforms/2-mysql-caste-study.md

 ##### The JSON Data Type

 MySQL supports JSON (Javascript Object Notation).
-JSON stores it's values inside an object with key value pairs.
+JSON stores its values inside an object with key-value pairs.
 E.G. { key: "value", key2: 29 }
 MySQL automatically validates the document when storing JSON instead of a string.
-JSON stored in JSON columns allows for optimized storage, quicker conversion because JSON is stored as a binary format with a structure that enables the server to look up objects directly by key or array indexes.
+JSON stored in JSON columns allows for optimized storage, and quicker conversion because JSON is stored as a binary format with a structure that enables the server to look up objects directly by key or array indexes.

 #### Statements and Functions

-MySQL has a large and comprehensive list of built in statements and functions that makes it easier to perform tasks.
+MySQL has a large and comprehensive list of built-in statements and functions that makes it easier to perform tasks.

-Statements in MySQL usually starts with one of the following keywords: SELECT, SHOW, INSERT, UPDATE, DROP, DELETE, ALTER, CREATE, USE.
+Statements in MySQL usually start with one of the following keywords: SELECT, SHOW, INSERT, UPDATE, DROP, DELETE, ALTER, CREATE, USE.
 This enables the user to manipulate data in the database using a Structured Query Language.

-Functions are pre-build programs that takes parameters and returns a value or completes a task based on the parameters passed by the developer.
+Functions are pre-build programs that take parameters and return a value or complete a task based on the parameters passed by the developer.

 The syntax for a MySQL function is: